 They chose to have nine Shadow Cabinet roles, some of which are job-share, to provide leadership and accountability on the many issues that affect the city.

 Transport is currently one-third of Bristol’s CO2 emissions.
 David and Emma will work to reduce that and keep the city moving, productive, healthy and vibrant.

 Money lost under both the previous and incumbent Mayoral administration in Bristol shows the dangers of excessive secrecy and the risks of not allowing proper scrutiny of important decisions.
 As group lead for Finance, Governance and Performance, Heather is keen to push for increased transparency and rigour in the council’s financial decisions, and better quality reporting.

 In a difficult economic climate and with persistent cuts to services, Heather is an advocate for the Council prioritising ‘invest to save’ measures, protecting council services from cuts and reducing long-term spending, rather than cutting council spending on important areas.

 Democratic engagement is an important issue for Heather and she wants to give Bristolians a bigger say in council decisions and allow more participation and questions at public meetings.

 This role has included culture in its’ remit, as this is such an important sector for the city.
-Barry and Ani want to empower communities to act on the climate emergency and support Bristol’s cultural sector and workers.
-They will also believe that cleaning up Bristol’s air pollution must be a public health priority.
+Ani wants to empower communities to act on the climate emergency and support Bristol’s cultural sector and workers.
+They also believe that cleaning up Bristol’s air pollution must be a public health priority.

 Christine knows first-hand that Bristol’s children are being failed by a lack of local, suitable school places.
 Enabling children to attend school is a basic function of local government, and as a shadow member of cabinet she will fight for education as a universal service for all children.
 Christine is opposed to the ‘social selection’ of student intake practiced by certain schools in Bristol which results in them taking less children from deprived backgrounds.